 Congratulations to the first recipients of the department's A.M.
 Pate, Jr., Professorship.
 Dr. Peter Szok was selected for 2014-15, and Dr. Jodi Campbell is the current holder for 2013-14.

 The Center for Texas Studies and the Fort Worth Public Library sponsor the Community Workshop Series.
-The next events in the series are David Bush and Jim Parsons, “Fair Park Deco: Art and Architecture of the Texas Centennial Exposition,” April 5, and Dr. Gene Rhea Tucker, "Beer and Bootlegging in Prohibition-Era North Texas," on May 3.
+The last spring event in the series is Dr. Gene Rhea Tucker, "Beer and Bootlegging in Prohibition-Era North Texas," on May 3.
 Talks are held Saturday mornings at 10:30 am at the Fort Worth Central Library.
 For more program information, follow the links above or call 817-257-6896.